 High total DM yield

 Captain CSP produces strongly across the other seasons too.
-It's deep roooting, with high summer yield providing additional protein and feed quality over the warmer months, particularly in summer dry areas.
+It's deep rooting, with high summer yield providing additional protein and feed quality over the warmer months, particularly in summer dry areas.

-Plantain is easily digestible, improving stock appetite especially over dry summer months when grasses are of lower feed quality.
+Plantain is easily digestible, improving animal appetite especially over dry summer months when grasses are of lower quality.
 It is also higher in essential minerals like P, K, S, Ca, Mg, Na, Zn, Cu, B and Co than ryegrass/clover pastures.

 Captain CSP is a distinctive narrow-leaved plant with upright growth habit for high utilisation.
 It has a deep, coarse root system, and good compatibility with other species.
 It has good persistence, and can last three years under good management.

-Captain CSP can be used as a summer crop, or sown as part of a pasture mix at 2-4 kg /ha to increase summer feed quality in dryland situations.
-Captain can also be used as part of a specialist high-yielding, quality 2-3 year pasture, with Shogun NEA hybrid ryegrass and Kotuku white clover.
+Captain CSP can be used as a summer crop, or sown as part of a pasture mix to increase summer feed quality in dryland situations.
+Captain can also be used as part of a specialist high-yielding, quality 2-3 year pasture, with Shogun NEA12 hybrid ryegrass and Kotuku white clover.